Bears-R-Us/arkouda-contrib/arkouda_proxy_client/README.md

 # arkouda\_proxy\_client

-The arkouda\_proxy\_client is a Python client module that accesses the arkouda\_proxy\_server gRPC server.
+The arkouda\_proxy\_client is a Python client module encapsulating Arkouda [Channel](https://github.com/Bears-R-Us/arkouda/blob/f4694ad97fef0decda389d2648668eab1a59da24/arkouda/client.py#L238) implementions that access Arkouda via an Arkouda gRPC proxy server implementation.

 # Artifacts

 ## arkouda.proto file

-The [arkouda.proto](proto/arkouda.proto) file contains the protobuf ArkoudaRequest and ArkoudaResponse message definitions:
+The [arkouda.proto](proto/arkouda.proto) file contains the protobuf ArkoudaRequest and ArkoudaResponse message definitions used to generate the protobuf objects that are the transport message formats used to communicate with the Arkouda gRPC proxy server:

 ```
 syntax = "proto3";